 This is offset though by successive governments lack of any house building at all, suggesting that anything is better than nothing, as long as homes are being built, but apart from wealthy people, who wants to live in a bungalow?

 Bungalows, especially freshly painted ones (!) can make a pleasant place to live

 Well, it may surprise you, but quite a lot of people do!

 Research by Alliance and Leicester only a couple of years ago revealed that although just 2 per cent of the housing in Britain is a bungalow, they found that a 3rd of the population would like to live in one!

 They also found that 35% of all people from Wales who took part in their survey cited a bungalow as their dream home!

 The government, both the present one and the previous labour one have not done anywhere near enough in building more homes, so why should we build more bungalows?

-With such a shortage of land, and an increasing but ageing population, a bungalow seems a great idea, especially as there’s no stairs (!), but with British planning laws still as tight as a duck’s a**, and a lack of available land to build on, perhaps these quaint little homes will become more and more exclusive?
+With such a shortage of land, and an increasing but ageing population, a bungalow seems a great idea, especially as there’s no stairs (!), but with British planning laws still as tight, and a lack of available land to build on, perhaps these quaint little homes will become more and more exclusive?

 Perhaps, and with no prospect of large scale construction of bungalows in the UK, they will eventually be reserved solely for the wealthy, for country dwellers, and for the elderly, but some would would argue, a very good investment for the future.